 Ingrown toenails are a very treatable foot condition.
 In minor cases, soaking the affected area in salt or antibacterial soaps will not only help with the ingrown nail itself, but also help prevent any infections from occurring.
 In more severe cases, surgery is an option.
 In either case, speaking to your podiatrist about this condition will help you get a better understanding of specific treatment options that are right for you.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Ingrown Toenails

 There are multiple types of arthritis that can affect the joints of the feet, including osteoarthritis, rheumatoid arthritis, psoriatic arthritis, and gout.
 Osteoarthritis is the most common type, affecting millions of people by breaking down the cushioning cartilage between the bones that form the joints.
 Rheumatoid arthritis, which is less common, is an autoimmune condition that damages the lining of the joints.
 Psoriatic arthritis can affect people who have a skin condition called psoriasis, while gout is caused by excessive levels of uric acid in the bloodstream.
 Regardless of the type of arthritis one might have, there is a set of typical arthritis symptoms that affect the feet.
 These symptoms include joint pain, swelling, and stiffness, as well as a restricted range of motion in the affected joint.
 If you have arthritis in the joints of your feet, it is suggested that you consult with a podiatrist for treatment.